Nine need-to-know benefits of life insurance

 Why It Matters

-If the pandemic showed us anything, it’s that life has a way of throwing us curves — and that some are bigger than others.
+Sometimes life has a way of throwing us curveballs – often when we least expect it.
 But the better prepared we are physically, mentally, and financially, the better the chances we have to not only survive those curveballs but thrive beyond them.
-One of the best ways to help ensure we’re able to do that is by having the right kind, and right amount, of life insurance.
+One of the best ways to help ensure we’re able to do that is by having the right type, and right amount, of life insurance.

 What does life insurance cover?